 The following table shows on a pro forma as adjusted basis at June 30, 2013 and after giving effect to this offering the differences between existing stockholders and new investors with respect to the number of shares of common stock purchased from us, the total consideration paid to us and the average price paid per share by existing stockholders and by new investors purchasing common stock in this offering before deducting underwriting discounts and commissions.
-The calculation below is based on initial public offering price of \$10.00 per share:
+The calculation below is based on an assumed initial public offering price of \$14.00 per share:

-Total consider: ation Shares purch ased Amount Average price Number Percent (in thousands) Percent per share Existing stockholders 9,004,334 71.4%\$ 106,799 74.8%\$ 11.86 New investors 3,600,000 28.6% 36,000 25.2%\$ 10.00 Total 12,604,334 100.0%\$ 142,799 100.0%\$ 11.33 includes shares of common stock with respect to certain outstanding warrants to purchase shares of our preferred stock that, if not exercised prior to the completion of this offering, will automatically convert in the aggregate into 11,160 shares of common stock, based on the initial public offering price of \$10.00 per share.
+Total consider ation Shares purch Shares purchased Amount Number Percent (in thousands) Percent Average price per share Existing stockholders 9,009,648 71.5% \$ 106,799 67.9%\$ 11.85 New investors 3,600,000 28.5% 50,400 32.1%\$ 14.00 Total 12,609,648 100.0% \$ 157,199 100.0%\$ 12.47

+The number of shares of our common stock to be outstanding after this offering is based on 9,009,648 shares of our common stock outstanding as of June 30, 2013.
+This number of shares includes shares of common stock with respect to certain outstanding warrants to purchase shares of our preferred stock that, if not exercised prior to the completion of this offering, will automatically convert in the aggregate into 16,474 shares of common stock, based on the midpoint of the price range on the front cover of this prospectus.
 This number of shares does not include:

-The number of shares of our common stock to be outstanding after this offering is based on 9,004,334 shares of our common stock outstanding as of June 30, 2013.
-This number of shares